 Violations of academic honesty have a dual aspect, constituting both a breach of ethics and a form of academic non-performance.
 Hence the consequences of violating this policy may fall into two categories.
 Addressing the violation as an academic matter does not preclude the imposition of further administrative sanctions.

 Faculty have the right to establish the standards by which the academic performance of students will be evaluated, including the consequences of students not meeting some portion or all of the academic requirements of a course through acts of cheating, plagiarism, misrepresentation or collusion.
 These consequences may include but are not limited to assigning a lowered grade, zero or "F" on an individual assignment, or lowering the student's grade or assigning an "F" in the course.
 Faculty may alternatively permit the student to repeat an assignment/test or complete and submit additional assignments.
-Furthermore, before these consequences can be effected, the faculty member must have verified instances of academic dishonesty by personal observation and/or documentation.
+However, before these consequences can be effected, the faculty member shall follow the reporting procedures outlined in section III.

 In addition to academic consequences imposed by faculty members or other reporting parties, the University can impose administrative sanctions.
 Cheating, plagiarism, misrepresentation or collusion, in connection with an academic program or campus are subject to the Student Conduct Code and may warrant actions such as, but not necessarily limited to,